smq100/inish-optionanalysis/README.md

 This is my personal securities and markets analysis framework.

+The state and functionality of this code is variable and should not be considered production-worthy.

 ## Features
 * Option Strategy Analysis
 * Security Screening and Scoring
-* Technical Analysis with sophisticated support & resistence analysis
+* Technical Analysis with sophisticated support & resistance analysis
 * Local pricing database support

-The state and functionality of code is variable and should not be considered production-worthy.